-Dumbledore looked at them for a moment before saying, “Brilliant!
+Dumbledore looked at them for a moment, then beamed.
+“Brilliant!
 Absolutely brilliant!”

 In a considerable feat of wizarding housekeeping the Headmistress' massive desk had been replaced by an arrangement of arm chairs and couches surrounding a large low table loaded with cups, saucers, tea service and a carafe of coffee, the same one Kreacher and Nessie had sent to the Gryffindor table every meal of the year.
 There were breakfast pastries and something new that Professor Mullens had taught the house elves.
 It was called a “bagel,” a bread donut sliced and eaten with different spreads or fillings, a portable breakfast.
 Just the thing for late night dancers in a rush to make a Monday morning lesson.

 When the greetings finished, Ron and Hermione sat together on one of the couches next to Arthur.
 Harry and Ginny took seats with Molly on a facing couch.
 Bill, Kingsley and Minerva took arm chairs.
 Dumbledore's portrait hung above Minerva's chair at the center of the arrangement as tradition required.

 Professor McGonagall served everyone a thickly-spread bagel, tea or coffee.
 Ginny and Harry helped pass the food around.